published on 26 April 2012

 Hatshepsut is depicted in the clothing of a male king though with a feminine form.
 Inscriptions on the statue call her "Daughter of en:Re" and "Lady of the Two Lands."
 Most of the statue's fragments were excavated in 1929, by the Museum's Egyptian Expedition, near Hatshepsut's funerary temple at Deir el-Bahri in Thebes.
 The torso had been discovered in 1845, taken to Berlin, and acquired by the Museum in 1930.

-Original illustration by Postdlf.
+Based on Wikipedia content that has been reviewed, edited, and republished.
+Original image by Postdlf.
 Uploaded by Jan van der Crabben, published on 26 April 2012 under the following license: GNU Free Documentation License.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.

 Donate and help us!